-- > All electrical equipment in the kitchen is to be turned off. - Cook is to leave kitchen, closing door behind him/her and proceed to (Infant) program (if possible to get there) to assist with the evacuation.
-If outdoor fire escape must be used, cook will meet infants at their main back exit. - > Director to contact Fire Department.
-Director to remove registration/emergency cards and computer disks and proceed to toddler room, if possible.

-- Admin Assistant is to go directly to front hallway or Toddler room if front hallway is blocked to assist staff with the evacuation of children from the building. - Once children have been assembled staff is to depart with the children via appropriate exits. - In/sign out sheets are to accompany each group upon their departure.
-Each room is to take their emergency bags and emergency travel bag in Toddler room. - All individuals departing the building are to do so as quickly and orderly as possible and remain in their designated areas. - > The total group number is to precisely match the sign in/sign out sheet for each program. - > Do no re-enter the building until notified by an individual of authority that it is safe to do so. - ➤ If it is impossible to re-enter the building proceed to our emergency shelter (Providence Manor/Continuing Care Centre) at 275 Sydenham Street, Kingston.
-(Corner of Sydenham & Ordnance Streets).
-Supervisor calls 613-549-4164 to announce our anticipated arrival and upon arrival, proceed to auditorium (first floor). - > Director, Supervisor, Administrative Assistant will call parents to advise of the location of children and staff and arrange for pickup.
+- 1. All electrical equipment in the kitchen is to be turned off. - Cook is to leave kitchen, closing door behind him/her and proceed to (Infant) program (if possible to get there) to assist with the evacuation.
+If outdoor fire escape must be used, cook will meet infants at their main back exit. - 3.
+Director to contact Fire Department.
+Director to remove registration/emergency cards and computer disks and proceed to toddler room, if possible. - 4.
+Admin Assistant is to go directly to front hallway or Toddler room if front hallway is blocked to assist staff with the evacuation of children from the building. - 5.
+Once children have been assembled staff is to depart with the children via appropriate exits.
+Sign in/sign out sheets are to accompany each group upon their departure.
+Each room is to take their emergency bags and emergency travel bag in Toddler room. - 6.
+All individuals departing the building are to do so as quickly and orderly as possible and remain in their designated areas. - 7.
+The total group number is to precisely match the sign in/sign out sheet for each program. - 8.
+Do no re-enter the building until notified by an individual of authority that it is safe to do so. - If it is impossible to re-enter the building proceed to our emergency shelter (Renaissance Event Venue, 285 Queen Street, Kingston) Supervisor calls 613-572-1962 to announce our anticipated arrival and upon arrival, proceed to the closest open room. - 10.
+Director, Supervisor, Administrative Assistant will call parents to advise of the location of children and staff and arrange for pickup.